Boyle Heights, Los Angeles: History

-On August 13, 1846, Los Angeles was seized by invading American forces during the Mexican–American War.
-Under American occupation, Indigenous elimination became a core principal of governance and the Pueblito site was razed to the ground in 1847: "the Indians were required to live in dispersed settlements or with their employers in the city."
-The destruction of Pueblito was reportedly approved by the Los Angeles City Council and largely displaced the final generation of the villagers, known as Yaangavit, into the Calle de los Negros ("place of the dark ones") district.
+On August 13, 1846, Commodore Stockton's forces captured Los Angeles for the United States with no resistance.
+Under American rule, the Indigenous were relocated, and the Pueblito site was razed to the ground in 1847.
+The destruction of Pueblito was reportedly approved by the Los Angeles City Council and largely displaced the final generation of the villagers, known as Yaangavit, into the Calle de los Negros ("street of the dark ones") district.

-The area became named after Andrew Boyle, an Irishman born in Ballinrobe, who purchased 22 acres on the bluffs overlooking the Los Angeles River after fighting in the Mexican–American War for $4,000.
+The area was renamed for Andrew Boyle, an Irishman born in Ballinrobe, who purchased 22 acres on the bluffs overlooking the Los Angeles River after fighting in the Mexican–American War for $4,000.
 Boyle established his home on the land in 1858.
 In the 1860s, he began growing grapes and sold the wine under the "Paredon Blanc" name.
 His son-in-law William Workman served as early mayor and city councilman and also built early infrastructure for the area.

 To the north of Boyle Heights was Brooklyn Heights, a subdivision in the hills on the eastern bank of the Los Angeles River that centered on Prospect Park.

 From 1889 through 1909 the city was divided into nine wards.
 In 1899 a motion was introduced at the Ninth Ward Development Association to use the name Boyle Heights to apply to all the highlands of the Ninth Ward, including Brooklyn Heights and Euclid Heights.
 XLNT Foods had a factory making tamales here early in their history.
 The company started in 1894, when tamales were the most popular ethnic food in Los Angeles.
 The company is the oldest continuously operating Mexican food brand in the United States, and one of the oldest companies in Southern California.